Pull out all the stops: Textual analysis via punctuation sequences: Case study: Author analysis

 \subsection{Consistency}

 We explore punctuation sequences of a few authors to gain some insight into whether certain authors have more distinguishable punctuation styles than others.
+(Once again, recall our cautionary note that we do not distinguish between the roles of authors and editors for the documents in our corpus.)
 In~\cref{heatmaps_punctuation_marks}, we show (augmenting~\cref{fig:raw_sequence}) raw sequences of punctuation marks for two books by each of the following three authors: May Agnes Fleming, William Shakespeare, and Herbert George (H. G.) Wells.
 We observe for this document sample that, visually, one can correctly guess which documents were written by the same author based only on the sequences of punctuation marks.
-This striking possibility was illustrated previously in A.~J. Calhoun's blog entry \cite{Calhoun2016blog} (which motivated our research).
+This striking possibility was illustrated previously in A.~J. Calhoun's blog entry \cite{Calhoun2016blog}, which motivated our research.
 From ~\cref{heatmaps_punctuation_marks}, we see that Wells appears to use noticeably more quotation marks than the other two authors.
 We also observe that Shakespeare appears to use more periods than Wells.
-These observations are consistent with the histograms in~\cref{feature_freq} (where we also observe that Shakespeare appears to use more exclamation marks and question marks than Wells), which we compute from the entire documents, so our observations from the samples in ~\cref{heatmaps_punctuation_marks} appear to hold throughout those documents.
+These observations are consistent with the histograms in~\cref{feature_freq} (where we also observe that Shakespeare appears to use more exclamation marks and question marks than Wells), which we compute from the entire documents, so our observations from the samples in~\cref{heatmaps_punctuation_marks} appear to hold throughout those documents.